mayankpatel202/prep-student_info_form/prep-student_info_form/form-survey.md

 ##### !options

-* I don't have prior coding experience
+* I don't have prior coding experience.
-* I am comfortable with basic JS syntax and can create variables and simple data structures
+* I am comfortable with basic JS syntax and can create variables and simple data structures.
-* I can use JS to create conditional statements
+* I can use JS to create conditional statements.
-* I can use JS to iterate through arrays and objects
+* I can use JS to iterate through arrays and objects.
-* I can use JS to combine iteration and conditionals on nested arrays and objects
+* I can use JS to combine iteration and conditionals on nested arrays and objects.
-* I have built a JS app from scratch
+* I have built a JS app from scratch.
-* I have contributed to a JS app
+* I have contributed to a JS app.
-* I have used JS to contributed to a dynamic web page
+* I have used JS to contribute to a dynamic web page.

 ##### !end-options

 ##### !answer

-* I have used JS to contributed to a dynamic web page
+* I have used JS to contribute to a dynamic web page.

 ##### !end-answer
 ### !end-challenge